-federal and state courts in Dallas County, Texas were the correct forum.
+On remand, the court divided the plaintiffs' claims into two categories.
+The first category included seven claims which the parties agreed were subject to the arbitration clause.
+The court granted WIN's motion to compel arbitration as to those claims.
+The second category included claims which WIN claimed were subject to a forum selection clause indicating that the federal and state courts in Dallas County, Texas were the correct forum.
 The court agreed and dismissed those claims.
 See Sharif v.
-Wellness Int'l Network, Ltd., No. 02 C 3047, 2004 WL 3119025, at 3 (N.D.
+Wellness Int'l Network, Ltd., No. 02 C 3047, 2004 WL 3119025, at \3 (N.D.
 Ill.
 Dec.
 2, 2004) aff'd sub nom.
 Muzumdar v.
 Wellness Int'l Network, Ltd., 438 F.3d 759 (7th Cir.
 2006).

-2. Northern District of Texas
+B. Northern District of Texas

 On July 8, 2005, about half a year after the Northern District of Illinois case was dismissed, the Debtor filed a new case against WIN in the United States District Court for the Northern District of Texas.
 Adv.
 09-00770, Dkt.
 10, p.
 2 (Amended Complaint Objecting to Discharge).
-The Debtor, as agent for Soad Watter, and his co-plaintiffs, which now included Haifa Kaj and Ragda Sharifeh, brought the suit asserting fraud, RICO violations, and claiming damages of nearly \$1 million.
+The Debtor, as agent for Soad Wattar, and his co-plaintiffs, which now included Haifa Kaj and Ragda Sharifeh, brought the suit asserting fraud and RICO violations, claiming damages of nearly \$1 million.
 Id.
+The Debtor and his co-plaintiffs did not conduct any a class action, as Budner v.
+Murnighan, No. 03 C 2100 (N.D.
+Ill.)).
+That case proceeded to arbitration and was not the subject of the Seventh Circuit's opinion.

-The Debtor and his co-plaintiffs did not conduct any discovery in that action and did not cooperate with WIN's efforts to obtain discovery.
+discovery in that action and did not cooperate with WIN's efforts to obtain discovery.
 Id.
-The Debtor and his co-plaintiffs did not respond to written discovery.
+The Debtor and his co-plaintiffs did not serve initial disclosures and failed to respond to written discovery.
 Id.
-The Debtor and his co-plaintiffs had admissions deemed against them for failure to respond to discovery requests.
+The Debtor and his co-plaintiffs had various facts deemed admitted against them for failure to respond to discovery requests.
 WIN subsequently moved for summary judgment on the grounds that the admissions negated all claims asserted; the Debtor and his co-plaintiffs failed to introduce any evidence in support of the claims.
 Id.
-The district court granted summary judgment on those grounds.
+The district court granted summary judgment in favor of WIN.
 Id.